VedTeredesai7137/Age-Detection-System/README.md

 2. **File Size**: Model files can be large.
 Consider using Git LFS for large files
 3. **Memory**: Render's free tier has limited memory.
 Consider upgrading for better performance
 4. **Camera Feature**: The live camera feature will not work on Render as it requires local camera access
+5. **CPU-Only Mode**: The application is configured to run in CPU-only mode for Render compatibility
+6. **Performance**: CPU-only mode is slower than GPU but works reliably on cloud platforms

 ### Local Development vs Production